Top Sales Leaders Share 30+ Pieces of Sales Advice for 2023

 "For a lot of salespeople, the longer they're in the game, the more comfortable they get talking with leads and feeling out calls or meetings as they go.
-This kind of experience is invaluable, of course, but it can sometimes lead to complacency and placing less importance on being over-prepared."
+This kind of experience is invaluable, of course, but it can sometimes lead to complacency and placing less importance on being over-prepared.

-"Going the extra mile in your early conversations show that you'll put in the extra work when they're a client or a customer, and can be the difference between a no and a yes down the line."
+"Going the extra mile in your early conversations shows that you'll put in the extra work when they're a client or a customer, and can be the difference between a no and a yes down the line."

 A serial entrepreneur with a relentless drive, Romanow had to learn how to sell at a young age when she launched her first business during college.
-Gaining traction and learning how to sell with her first side projects set Romanow down a path to eventually selling one of her startups to Groupon.
+Gaining traction and learning how to sell with the first side projects set Romanow down a path to eventually selling one of her startups to Groupon.

 When asked to share her absolute best sales advice, Romanow says it was making the decision to work a tough sales job—because it taught her not to fear rejection.

 Instead of shying away from a job that was clearly proving to be difficult, Romanow took this experience and turned it into a challenge for herself—one that she knew would help to sharpen a skill set that’d be useful for the rest of her life.
-It’s safe to say that sure paid off.

 “To this day, nothing has taught me more than that job.
 As an entrepreneur, you should never underestimate how much of your success is based on your ability to sell.
-You sell to get vendors, customers, employees, investors, partnerships.
-I’d tell anyone that’s young to take a hard sales job, because you’ll learn so much and become so unafraid.”
+You sell to get vendors, customers, employees, investors, and partnerships.
+I’d tell anyone that’s young to take a hard sales job because you’ll learn so much and become so unafraid.”

 It’s easy to find yourself caught in a job selling something you don’t personally care about (or believe in).

 Kagan explains, “Go find a product that you just believe in.
 Go out and sell it—practice selling it even if that company doesn’t hire you—just sell it for them.
-Because if you’re trying to get a job and you came to us and said, hey I’ve signed up four customers for you, I’m ready to take it full-time and now you can start paying me, I’m going to take your call.”
+Because if you’re trying to get a job and you came to us and said, hey, I’ve signed up four customers for you, I’m ready to take it full-time and now you can start paying me, I’m going to take your call.”

 It’s obvious when you’re being sold a bill of goods that the salesperson isn’t personally invested in.
 Remember, if the genuine excitement isn’t there, you won’t make the sale.

-10. Put in the work and get your 10,000 hours
+16. Put in the Work and Get Your 10,000 Hours

-— Juliana Crispo, CEO at Provide, sales educator
+— Juliana Crispo, CEO at Provide, Sales Educator

 “The best investment I’ve ever made is in learning the hard part and taking the time to fail.”

-Sure, you should be able to predictably close more deals as you build your skills and get more experience over time, but how you choose to deal with your setbacks will dictate whether or not you’ll stay in the game long enough to achieve mastery.
+Even the most experienced salespeople have failures.
+How you choose to deal with your setbacks will dictate whether or not you’ll stay in the game long enough to achieve mastery.

-— Jamie Shanks, CEO at Sales for Life, author, speaker, consultant
+— Jamie Shanks, CEO at Sales for Life, Author, Speaker, Consultant

 Jamie Shanks, a seasoned veteran in the world of inside sales, has this to share when asked about his best sales advice.
 “The best investment I’ve ever made is in building my own confidence.
 What I’ve realized is that I’m willing to do things and learn, to get kicked in the teeth as long as I don’t make the same mistake twice.”

-Shanks continues, “experiment, try new things, but don’t do the same thing over and over again if it’s not working, expecting different results.
-Fail, pick yourself up and become a little better.
+Shanks continues, “Experiment, try new things, but don’t do the same thing over and over again if it’s not working, expecting different results.
+Fail, pick yourself up, and become a little better.
 Invest in your own confidence and realize that you can do this.”